Lokidottir/typerbole/README.md

 zero : Int
 zero = 0

-addOne :: Int -> Int
+isFive : Int -> Bool
-addOne n = n + 1
+isFive 5 = True
+isFive _ = False
 ```

-On it's own the simply-typed lambda calculus lacks the ability to express recursion or a generic functions, and many other useful constructs.
+On it's own the simply-typed lambda calculus lacks the ability to express recursion without typerrors or functions and values whose type is generic, and many other useful constructs.
 Each axis of the lambda cube adds different kinds of expressiveness, allowing more and more programs to be validated at compile time safely.

 #### Polymorphism